 - Those filing manually must answer every question and keep a copy for their records.

-- Track completion of SEI requirements.
+- Compliance Report to track completion of SEI requirements.

 - Liaisons must attend ethics education programs.